This content was most recently updated on July 31st, 2019

 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Please see my disclosure.

-Meet the Gypsies : Heather of the Conversant Traveller
+Meet the Gypsies : SJ of Chasing the Donkey

 Table of Contents

 1. Who are you?
 Where are you from?
 Where are you now?

 Drago mi je (that’s Croatian for nice to meet you).
 I am SJ, and I packed up my very typical Australian life in May 2013 and shifted it along with my Croatian Husband and Son to rebuild the old house we inherited in Croatia & make it our home.

 2. What’s your packing strategy?
 Heavy or light packer?
 Suitcase or backpacker?